 This program prepares teens and young adults for life outside of the foster-care system.
-Since the program was implemented in YEAR, the number of children formerly in foster care who graduate high school and then pursue post-secondary education has soared.
+Since the program started the number of children formerly in foster care who graduate high school and then pursue post-secondary education has soared.

 - Caregiver and Adoption Support

 This program offers support groups, educational seminars, peer mentoring and an emergency fund to caregivers of children who have been removed from their homes.
 The program is overseen by a Caregiver and Adoption Support Coordinator, who serves as a bridge between foster parents and the rest of the system.